 Central sensitivity syndromes are a wide range of debilitating and distressing symptoms often associated with vague or undetermined pathological cause.

 These conditions are usually related to visceral or somatic problems, and associated with chronic or long term conditions.
-Common central sensitivity syndromes are chronic lower back pain, chronic neck pain, myofascial pain syndrome, temporomandibular joint disorders, fibromyalgia, chronic fatigue syndrome, tension headaches, migraines, irritable bowel syndrome, restless legs syndrome, chronic prostatitis, chronic pelvic pain, interstitial cystitis and vulvodynia.
+Common central sensitivity syndromes are chronic lower back pain, chronic neck pain, chronic whiplash, myofascial pain syndrome, temporomandibular joint disorders, fibromyalgia, chronic fatigue syndrome, tension headaches, migraines, irritable bowel syndrome, restless legs syndrome, chronic prostatitis, chronic pelvic pain, interstitial cystitis and vulvodynia.

 This hypersensitivity to pain is a reduction in inhibition and increased excitability of nerves when exposed to injury, activity or inflammation.
 This can result in situation where there is pain which may not be associated with an acute or apparent cause.

 This does not mean there is no pathological cause; it could mean one has not been found, like the case of chronic back pain from Modic changes.
 Long thought to be a normal, sometimes innocuous arthritis or degeneration; we now know it is a serious cause of pain and disability, which would be overlooked due to lack of current knowledge or recognition.
 It is a treatable condition and I discuss this in relation to the lumbar spine and chronic disabling pain; however, the cervical spine applies as well.

 This would usually lead to years of searching for causes and treatments, to no avail, thus fostering chronicity and central sensitization.
 Often resulting in a diagnosis of it’s all in your head or we can’t find anything; but a new focus on central sensitivity is perhaps a more workable diagnosis.